 Participatory Rural Appraisal (PRA) is an exercise for communication and transfer of knowledge.
 Regardless of whether it is carried out as part of project identification or appraisal or as part of country economic and sector work, the learning by doing and teamwork spirit of PRA requires transparent procedures.
 For that reason, a series of open meetings (an initial open meeting, final meeting, and follow up meeting) generally frame the sequence of PRA activities.
-Other tools common in PRA are:

 1. Diagramming